mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 rollover.
 Under the current model this is prone to delays and errors, as the Registrant must participate in updates to DS records.

-This document describes a simple protocol that allows a third party DNS operatorto establish the initial chain of trust (bootstrap), to update DS records for a delegation, to remove the secure delegation, in a trusted manner, without involving the Registrant for each operation.
+This document describes a simple protocol that allows a third party DNS operator to: establish the initial chain of trust (bootstrap DNSSEC) for a delegation; update DS records for a delegation; and, remove DS records from a secure delegation.
+The DNS operator may do these things in a trusted manner, without involving the Registrant for each operation.
 This same protocol can be used by Registrants to maintain their own domains if they wish.

 {mainmatter}